aav331/Reverse-Proxy-Setup/standard/README.md

 Use the Cloud Foundation Toolkit [IAM](https://github.com/terraform-google-modules/terraform-google-iam) module in iam.tf to setup role bindings for a user or group.
 You can pick any user here for the demonstration: another account that belongs to you or someone you know.

 ## Task 2.
 Create Networking, Cloud NAT instance and the Serverless VPC Connector
-Use the Cloud Foundation Toolkit [Network](https://github.com/terraform-google-modules/terraform-google-network) module in network.tf to setup VPC network and [Cloud NAT](https://github.com/terraform-google-modules/terraform-google-cloud-nat) module to create a Cloud NAT instance and a Cloud Router and the terraform resource [Serverless VPC Connector](https://www.terraform.io/docs/providers/google/r/vpc_access_connector.html) to create the VPC Connector that will allow communication between your Application hosted on App Engine and your network.
+Use the Cloud Foundation Toolkit [Network](https://github.com/terraform-google-modules/terraform-google-network) module in network.tf to setup VPC network and [Cloud NAT](https://github.com/terraform-google-modules/terraform-google-cloud-nat) module to create a Cloud NAT Instance and a Cloud Router and the terraform resource [Serverless VPC Connector](https://www.terraform.io/docs/providers/google/r/vpc_access_connector.html) to create the VPC Connector that will allow communication between your Application hosted on App Engine and your network.

 ## Task 3.
 Create Firewalls
 Use the terraform resource [Firewall](https://www.terraform.io/docs/providers/google/r/compute_firewall.html) module in firewalls.tf to create the firewall rules to allow traffic movement within your network.